RaphaeleL/nvim/README.md

 ### Font

 Use the [Nerd Fonts](https://www.nerdfonts.com) to get some fancy icons.
+Such **Nerd Fonts** are not mandatory, but are needed for the display of the icons.

 > [Iosevka Nerd Fonts](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Iosevka)